 The replacement: Martin Sheen, previously the troubled James Dean-alike Fifties hoodlum in Terence Malick’s Badlands.

 The switch: Keitel was fired and replaced by Sheen early in the troubled production.
 Coppola felt Keitel struggled to play Willard as a “passive onlooker”.

 The result: Keitel must initially felt like he’d had a narrow escape.
-Apocalypse Now was soon christened “Apocalypse When?” by critics as the production overran, the crew in the Philippines were hit by a bout of food poisoning, director Ford Coppola grew increasingly megalomaniacal and co-star Marlon Brando arrived much fatter than expected and delayed production still further while he took the time to read the book Heart of Darkness upon which the film is loosely based.
-Although only in his thirties, Sheen, then struggling with alcohol, suffered a heart attack while filming.
+Apocalypse Now was soon christened “Apocalypse When?” by critics as the production overran, the crew in the Philippines were hit by a bout of food poisoning, director Ford Coppola grew increasingly power-mad and co-star Marlon Brando arrived much fatter than expected and delayed production still further while he took time out to read the Joseph Conrad novella, Heart of Darkness upon which the film is loosely based.
+Although only in his late thirties, Sheen, then struggling with alcohol, also suffered a heart attack while filming.
 Despite these issues, the film was a critical and commercial success and is rivalled only by Platoon (starring Martin’s son Charlie Sheen) as the best ‘Nam film ever made.